scipion-em/docs/_sources/docs/developer/tutorials/creating-streaming-protocol.rst.txt

                         break
             ftp.close()

+NOTE: We are aware that the code above will work only with entries having the file under a "data/Movies" folder.
+This works for at least 10200 entry and a smarter ftp navigation is needed to work with all EMPIAR entries.

-While the stopping criterion is not met, it will be downloaded to the specified directory one by one of the movies in the dataset.
+While the stopping criteria is not met, it will be downloading files to the protocol's temporary folder.
+Once the download of file is finished it is moved to the extra folder.

+Try to run it now and check that the files are being downloaded and end up in the extra folder.
+Check as well that the limit is taken into account.
+There isn0t any code registering the movies in Scipion

 The third step consists of closing the movie set that has been registered in Scipion.
 The implementation of this step is as follow: